 When it comes to keeping warm in the winter, kerosene heaters come in very handy.
 Though electric heaters work equally as well, kerosene heaters are helpful in areas where there is a lack of constant power supply.
 When it comes to purchasing a heater run on kerosene to use indoors, there are a ton of options.

-Once you are on the hunt for a kerosene heater, you will be exposed to a ton of different models in different price ranges with a wide variety of features.
+Once you are on the hunt for a kerosene heater for indoor use, you will be exposed to a ton of different models in different price ranges with a wide variety of features.
 It is a very tough decision to make as different models specialize in different features.
 If you are completely new to kerosene heaters, do not worry, we’ve got you.

 The following guide contains a comprehensive review of the top 7 kerosene heaters in the market as of now.
 We’ll get into the features, pros, and cons in detail to give you guys a complete idea about the products to help you make the final pick.
 If you are willing to check out other kerosene heaters as well, the buying guide provided in the article will help you focus on the main aspects.